• Skip to primary navigation

 Add the tomato sauce (Italian Passata) or diced tomatoes, half of the basil, salt, and sugar.
 If using oregano, you can also add it at this point.

-Tip: if you prefer a runny marinara, use tomato sauce.
-If you like it chunkier you can either use chunky tomato sauce or add canned peeled tomatoes into the saucepan and directly blend them with an immersion blender.
+Tip: If you prefer a runny marinara, use tomato sauce.
+If you like it chunkier, you can either use chunky tomato sauce or add canned peeled tomatoes to the saucepan and directly blend them with an immersion blender.

 Let the sauce cook on medium-low heat with a lid for 15 to 25 minutes, occasionally stirring with a wooden spoon, until thick.